semrush/intergalactic/website/docs/data-display/stacked-horizontal-bar/stacked-horizontal-bar.md

 Important points to keep in mind when presenting data as a bar chart:

 - The axes should be clear to the user from the chart name.
-However, in cases where the graph name is not enough, you can denote the axes.
+However, in cases where the chart name is not enough, you can denote the axes.
-- Don't use too many colors to represent values.
-One color or shades of the same color shall be sufficient for your tasks.
-However, you can always select a value if necessary.
+- Don't use too many colors to represent categories.
+One color or shades of one color is enough.
+However, you can always highlight a category if necessary.

 @## Usage